Lebanese government to tighten soldiers' eligibility for frontline benefits

 “The government will apply the law that stipulates that Measure 3 is (applied for soldiers) in confrontation with the Israeli enemy,” Information Minister Jamal al-Jarrah said, adding that retirement ages for soldiers would be raised.

-Ex-soldiers set ablaze tyres in a protest against the NEW restriction outside the government headquarters on Friday, the latest demonstration against cuts to their benefits.
+Ex-soldiers set ablaze tires in a protest against the NEW restriction outside the government headquarters on Friday, the latest demonstration against cuts to their benefits.

 The Lebanese army, a big recipient of U.S. military aid, is widely deployed inside the country and has been seen as a pillar of its stability since the end of the 1975-90 civil war.